 This page highlights frequently asked questions for single-family households.
 Select one of the below topics to get started.
 Don’t see the answers you’re looking for?
 We’d love to help!
 Drop us a line and send us your question using our contact form.

 QUESTIONS ABOUT WHAT IS ACCEPTED, NOT ACCEPTED AND HARD TO RECYCLE ITEMS

-No, we do not accept plastic bags in the recycling cart because they often get caught in the machinery at the Shoreway Environmental Center, risking damage to the facility and endangering our workers.
+RethinkWaste does not accept plastic bags in the recycling cart because they often get caught in the machinery at the Shoreway Environmental Center, risking damage to the facility and endangering our workers.
 Check your local grocery store to see if they take back plastic bags or visit RecycleStuff.org for a list of drop-off locations.
 You can check the most updated list of locations in the RethinkWaste area that accept plastic bags here.

-Residents can drop off up to five (5) of their mattresses free of charge, through the Mattress Recycling Council’s Bye Bye Mattress program at the Shoreway Environmental Center’s Transfer Station.
+Residents can drop off up to five (5) of their mattresses free of charge in one visit, through the Mattress Recycling Council’s Bye Bye Mattress program at the Shoreway Environmental Center’s Transfer Station.
 Click here to see which mattresses and box springs qualify for recycling.
 For more information on how to recycle mattresses and box springs, visit this page.

 Residents can schedule two On-Call Bulky Item pick ups annually with Recology for no additional cost.
 Simply contact Recology San Mateo County at (650) 595-3900 to schedule your pick up or visit Recology San Mateo County’s website.

 Why Aren’t Shelf Stable Containers such as Soy Milk Containers Recyclable?